Briefing for guests

 Want to find out more before our interview?

 On this page I’ve set out the before, during and after stages of our interview so that there are no surprises.

 If after reading this you have any outstanding questions or niggling thoughts do please drop me a line – I want this to be a fun experience for you, and the best way to do this is by making sure you’re comfortable and confident.

-– If you haven’t already, please let me know which venue you’d like to talk about – the easiest way to do so is by completing this form (I will do some research into the venue, looking for pictures, finding out what now stands in its place)
+- If you haven’t already, please let me know which venue you’d like to talk about – the easiest way to do so is by letting me know when you schedule a time to chat (I will do some research into the venue, looking for pictures, finding out what now stands in its place)

 - Please identify the time period most relevant to talk about (You may have gone to the venue every weekend for ten years, but I would like to encourage you to focus on a period of particular significance to you, as it helps to focus the conversation)

 - If you have any photos of yourself in the venue please share these (these would be really useful for me as a jumping off point for questions)

 - The interview is as much about you and your life as it is about the venue.
 I will potentially be asking personal questions about a number of subjects – your coming out/your family situation/relationships/work.
 Please think in advance about these areas and what you are and aren’t prepared to talk about